 But, 3 to 4% of strokes occur in younger patients.

 Those are patients who are between the ages of 15 to 45 years of age.

-who are in those younger age groups because often times these stroke symptoms are clear cut
+in patients who are in those younger age groups

-Pregnancy is a risk factor because it has an increased tendency to clotting in the setting of pregnancy.
+Pregnancy is a risk factor cuz it has an increased tendency to clotting in the setting of pregnancy.

-One of the classic things that you wanna think about in pregnancy is the central venous thrombosis.
+One of the classic things that you wanna think about in pregnancy is a central venous thrombosis.

-Protein C and S deficiency or disorders which predispose patients to clotting.
+Protein C and S deficiency are disorders which predispose patients to clotting.

 testing might be done to evaluate for protein C and S deficiency.

-Sickle cell anemia predisposes patients to strokes because the blood cells are stickier
+Sickle-cell anemia predisposes patients to strokes cuz the blood cells are stickier.

-and when the blood cells sticks together they could potentially form a clot.
+And when the blood cell stick together they could potentially form a clot.